 Halcyon firmly believes that students should be given responsibility for their own learning.
 They have ownership of our school and are given many opportunities to contribute their expertise, opinions and ideas.
-Halcyon students get involved in almost all parts of the school including developing our guiding principles, running conferences and events, and having input in the curriculum.
+Halcyon students get involved in almost all parts of the school including developing our guiding principles, running conferences and events, having input in the curriculum and interview potential new staff.
 The students develop the decision-making, problem-solving, leadership and creative skills required to take them into higher education and the workplace.

 Halcyon students have the opportunity to become Student Ambassadors.
 They promote the school by meeting with our prospective parents on our open mornings and guiding them around the school and answering their queries.
 This allows for the opportunity to train in and develop presentation skills and high levels of communications skills which boosts confidence.